Cheapest Burgers on (and Near) the Las Vegas Strip

 Spearmint Rhino Las Vegas - Slightly off the Strip

-If you’re going there for the burger, let the doorman know so that you can avoid any entry fees.
+If you’re going there for the burger, let the doorman know so that you can avoid entry fees.

 Yukon Pizza - North of the Strip